 Born in 1763, Cobbett was the son of a farmer.
 Throughout his life, he advocated for rural people, farmers, and rural life.
-In 1820 when industrial growth started happening rapidly in London, he named this practice “Swelling on the face of the nation.”
+In 1820, when industrial growth started rapidly in London, he named this practice “Swelling on the face of the nation.”

-Reykjavik is another disparaging nickname for London that was given by economists in 2008.
+Reykjavik is another disparaging nickname for London that economists gave in 2008, largely targeting London’s financial district.
 Indeed, Reykjavik is the capital of Iceland.
 Their banking system suffered a substantial financial crisis between 2008 and 2011.

-6. The Smoke, the Old Smoke or the Big Smoke
+6. The Smoke, the Old Smoke, or the Big Smoke

 See Related: Harry Potter Things to Do in London